jsinger67/parol/docs/Tutorial.md

   * GOTO
   * Assignments
 * Expressions
-  * Arithmetic expressions with Addition, Subtraction, Multiplication and Division as well as using parenthesis
+  * Arithmetic expressions with addition, subtraction, multiplication and division as well as using parenthesis
   * Comparison expressions
   * Logical expressions
 * BASIC commands
-  * PRINT/?
+  * PRINT or ?
   * END

 ### The structure of a BASIC program